Theft by False Pretenses - Penal Code 532 PC

 The police, prosecutors, and judges are very wary of individuals trying to use the criminal system to get the upper hand when it comes to a civil dispute.
 This is where a defense attorney like me comes in and has to show the prosecutors and the judge that there's more than meets the eye here – that there's another version of events that have taken place and that this case should not be charged at the criminal level and should be dealt with on a civil basis.

-If they can be convinced of this, then the case will be dismissed, and they will tell the alleged victim that they need to go and file a lawsuit if they feel that they have been treated.
-But often, these people go to the police, and they only give a one-sided version, and they don't give any of the information that shows that the other side argues.
+If they can be convinced of this, then the case will be dismissed, and they will tell the alleged victim that they need to file a lawsuit if they feel that they have been treated poorly.
+But often, these people go to the police, and they only give a one-sided version and don't give any information that shows that the other side argues.

 This is where your attorney comes in – to fight for you – to speak for you.
 A lot of times, I intervene in these cases with the police.
 I'm able to give the other side of the story, and then when the prosecutors get the chance, they realize that they're not going to file a criminal lawsuit on this because this person wasn't trying to deceive the other party.
 Still, instead, the other party is not satisfied with whatever they did.